CiscoSE/webhooksimple/README.rst

        target_url: {{ url }}
      {% endfor %}

 Happy programming!
-You can get WebhookSimple by running
+You can get WebhookSimple by running:

 .. code-block:: bash

    $ pip3 install webhooksimple

-You have questions or found a bug?
+Do you have questions or found a bug?
 Feel free to hit me up on twitter `@squ4rks <https://twitter.com/squ4rks>`_.

 Credits
 -------